itohio/EasyRobot/pkg/core/math/control/kinematics/joints/planar/SPEC.md

    - `x = l0 + l1*cos(a1) + l2*cos(a2_total)`
    - `z = l1*sin(a1) + l2*sin(a2_total)`
 4. Rotate around Z-axis by `a0`
-5. Store position and orientation angles
+5. Store position and orientation angles in the provided `destination` matrix

 **Inverse Kinematics**:
 1. Calculate distance from base to target: